 Location: From the city drive up Kloof Nek Road then take a right turn at the top of the hill.

-Best time to go: Sunsets from Signal Hill are incredibly stunning.
+Best time to go: Sunsets from Signal Hill are spectacular.
 Make sure to arrive at least 45 minutes before sunset in order to get a good spot.
 There are a few benches that you can sit on, however most people prefer to sit on the green covering on the hill.

 Try to make Maghrib and leave as soon as you can as it does get very dark on signal hill and the traffic gets crazy as everyone is trying to leave at the same time.
 Or an alternative would be to try and leave as soon as the sun has set.